 If you want to gift some yarn, and rather not a knitting kit, there’s a couple of things you can do:

-- Find out what they like: what type of fiber (acrylic, wool, alpaca, …), what weight (aka thickness of the yarn), color preferences, and what types of project they tend to knit often (e.g. socks, hats, scarves, blankets, sweaters,…)
+- Find out what the recipient likes: what type of fiber (acrylic, wool, alpaca, …), what weight (aka thickness of the yarn), color preferences, and what types of project they tend to knit often (e.g. socks, hats, scarves, blankets, sweaters,…)

 - A great way to find out some of the information above is to have a look at their Ravelry profile, if they have one.
 You can see what projects they’ve knit in the past (and what yarn they used for it), and especially great is the list of ‘Favorites’ where they might have favorited patterns & yarns.
 You could for example find a pattern they’ve favorited, and gift them the pattern and the required yarn!

 - Go to your local yarn store (LYS) and ask them for help picking something out.
-People working at yarn stores are generally very knowledgabe about all things yarn and love to help you find the perfect gift!
-And the more information you have about the giftee the better
+People working at yarn stores are generally very knowledgeable about all things yarn and love to help you find the perfect gift!
+And the more information you have about the giftee, the better